deckhouse/deckhouse/ee/modules/160-multitenancy-manager/docs/USAGE.md

    test-project-deny-all-except-current-namespace   <none>         5m
    ```

-1. [Generate a kubeconfig](../150-user-authn/faq.html#how-can-i-generate-a-kubeconfig-and-access-kubernetes-api) for the created users to access the API server.
+1. [Generate a kubeconfig](../150-user-authn/faq.html#how-can-i-generate-a-kubeconfig-and-access-kubernetes-api) to enable created users to access the API server.

-1. Check whether the created users have access using the generated kubeconfig.
+1. Check whether the created users can access the API server using the generated kubeconfig.

-   Example of commands and the result of their work:
+   Examples of commands and their output:

    ```shell
    $ kubectl get limitranges -n test-project --kubeconfig admin-kubeconfig.yaml